 As always, we encourage you to share this information with anyone you know who would find our support groups useful and helpful.

-In the meantime, we will be updating our Facebook page on a regular basis as we find valuable information to share, and urge you to call 211 of the Treasure Coast for local resources and assistance.
-NAMI.org offers a page of information re. the virus with resources, here: https://www.nami.org/About-NAMI/NAMI-News/2020/NAMI-Updates-on-the-Coronavirus.
+We continue to update our Facebook page on a regular basis as we find valuable information to share, and we urge you to call 211 of the Treasure Coast for crisis assistance and info on local resources.
+Simply dial 211 to reach them.

 NAMI Martin County is an affiliate of the National Alliance on Mental Illness (NAMI)

 NAMI Martin County exists to support, educate and advocate in areas related to mental illness and mental health.
 We support one another in navigating the challenges of living with a mental illness or caring for and about someone who is living with mental illness.
 We are an all-volunteer non-profit organization, and we encourage others to join with us in working to increase community awareness of the myriad impacts of mental illness, in rejecting and fighting the stigma that too often prevents people from asking for and receiving needed help and support, and in advocating for quality, affordable and accessible mental health services for all residents of Martin County and surrounding areas and for supportive legislation.

 NAMI Family & Friends Support Group

 We host a twice-monthly NAMI Family & Friends Support Group that is open to all who have a family member or close friend living with mental illness, and we welcome you to join us.
 You are not alone!
 We meet on the 1st and 3rd Monday evenings of each month.
 (See our Events Page for details)

 Our NAMI Connection Recovery Support Groups for Peers meet every Wednesday and Thursday from 6:00-7:30pm.
 (See our Events Page for details)

 You Can Help